plchavez247/Coding-Challenge--12/README.md

-This is my submission for coding challenge #12
+This is my submission for Coding Challenge #12